 Accordingly, the accompanying consolidated financial statements and report of independent auditors are not intended for use by those who are not informed about the accounting principles or Standards on Auditing of the Republic of China, and their applications in practice.
 As the financial statements are the responsibility of the management, Ernst & Young cannot accept any liability for the use of, or reliance on, the English translation or for any errors or misunderstandings that may derive from the translation.

-Young Optics Inc. and Subsidiaries Consolidated Balance Sheets As of December 31, 2022 and 2021
+English Translation of Consolidated Financial Statements Originally Issued in Chinese Young Optics Inc. and Subsidiaries Consolidated Balance Sheets As of December 31, 2023 and 2022 (Amounts in thousands of New Taiwan Dollars)